Home Depot Q2 2021 Earnings Call Transcript

 Zach Fadem

 Hey, good morning.
-So you're lapping a period of very low promotional activity as you know and given the three major holiday events in Q2 with Memorial Day, Father's Day, July 4th, could you talk about to what extent these events were a material topline driver in the quarter?
-And then with respect to gross margin, to what extent did this have an impact in Q2 and how should we think about the promotional impact as that mix is into the gross margin line in the second half?
+You're lapping a period of very low promotional activity, as you know, and given the three major holiday events in Q2 with Memorial Day, Father's Day, July 4th, could you talk about to what extent these events were a material top-line driver in the quarter?
+Then with respect to gross margin, to what extent did this have an impact in Q2, and how should we think about the promotional impact as that mixes into the gross margin line in the second half?

 Ted Decker

-I would say our promotions were up from last year, but only because we canceled so many last year.
-We were on the margin less promotional say than going back to '19.
-So while we're very happy with our events in our sell-through, we had record sell-through in virtually all of our programs.
-The events were not a huge driver of our comp and it wasn't -- the things Richard called out on our margin impact, it wasn't particularly meaningful.
+I would say, our promotions were up from last year, only because we canceled so many last year.
+We were on the margin, less promotional, say, than going back to 2019.
+While we're very happy with our events and our sell-through, we had record sell-through in virtually all of our programs.
+The events were not a huge driver of our comp, and the things Richard called out on our margin impact, it wasn't particularly meaningful.

 Richard McPhail